daohainam/rust-book-vi/src-vi/ch03-02-data-types.md

 > [“Unrecoverable Errors with `panic!`”][unrecoverable-errors-with-panic]<!-- ignore -->
 > ở chương 9.
 >
-> When you’re compiling in release mode with the `--release` flag, Rust does
-> *not* include checks for integer overflow that cause panics.
-Instead, if
-> overflow occurs, Rust performs *two’s complement wrapping*.
-In short, values
-> greater than the maximum value the type can hold “wrap around” to the minimum
-> of the values the type can hold.
-In the case of a `u8`, the value 256 becomes
-> 0, the value 257 becomes 1, and so on.
-The program won’t panic, but the
-> variable will have a value that probably isn’t what you were expecting it to
-> have.
-Relying on integer overflow’s wrapping behavior is considered an error.
->
 > To explicitly handle the possibility of overflow, you can use these families
 > of methods provided by the standard library for primitive numeric types:
 >